 How are your relationships?
 Are the patterned after the Bible or society?
 Do you understand the degree of depth that you operate in your present relationships?
 What degrees of operational unity are you comfortable with?
 In the 21st century it is absolutely necessary that we return to biblical models of relationships if we are to disciple and be discipled in His Church.

 There have been two major enemies of the followers of Christ in this generation.
-First there is the shallowness of relationships in the present digital age in which we live.
-I know, I live in this world where geographical lines have been erased and friendships have become nothing more than a knowing someone’s digital address.
+First, there is the shallowness of relationships in the present digital age in which we live.
+I know, I live in this world where geographical lines have been erased and friendships have become nothing more than knowing someone’s digital address.
 For the most part, you can’t count on them if you ever have a real need.
-There just online friends.
+They’re just online friends.
 They are people who fly around in your cyberspace world.
-If they come near and poke you can always say you didn’t get the message.
+If they come near and poke you, can always say you didn’t get the message.

 Types of Ministry Relationships